-As a safety professional, it’s your job to keep these workplace incidents to a minimum.
-But if you’re not utilizing mobile technology for incident recording, you're missing out on a way to encourage reporting, conduct better investigations, and record incidents faster than with paper.
+As a safety professional, it’s your job to keep workplace incidents to a minimum.
+But if you’re not utilizing mobile apps for incident recording, you're missing out on a way to encourage reporting, conduct better investigations, and record incidents faster than with paper.

 Mobile technology is making vast improvements to everyday life, and workplace safety management is no exception.
 With nearly 95% of Americans owning a cellphone of some kind, and 77% of them owning smartphones, there’s little excuse to not incorporate mobile technology into your safety program.

-Here are three ways mobile technology can help your organization record incidents, which can be used to find trends and prevent future workplace incidents and injuries.
+Here are three ways mobile technology can help your organization report incidents and injuries, which can be used to find trends and prevent future ones.

 Incident recording is a safety manager’s best friend and first tool to prevent further injuries.
 When you are alerted of an incident, you can look at what went wrong and how to improve your safety program so similar incidents don’t occur.

-Even records of minor incidents give insight as to which safety procedures are working, and which need more evaluation.
+Even records of near misses and minor incidents give insight as to which safety procedures are working, and which need more evaluation.
 So having more incident records isn’t necessarily bad.
 It can actually make your job easier!

 The more incident records you have, the more data there is for a better analysis of your safety program to pinpoint potential issues.
 Any safety professional would rather have 15 records of near miss incidents if it leads to preventing an OSHA recordable one.